sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Unregister a Device

-If the user of the application logs out or performs a similar action, the push notification device token can be unregistered via [SinchClient.unregisterManagedPush()](reference/com/sinch/android/rtc/SinchClient.html#unregisterManagedPush--) or [UserController.unregisterPushToken](reference/com/sinch/android/rtc/UserController.html#unregisterPushToken-com.sinch.android.rtc.PushTokenRegistrationCallback-) to prevent further notifications to be sent to the device.
-Starting a client with `setSupportManagedPush(true)` will register the device again.
+If the user of the application logs out or performs a similar action, the push notification device token can be unregistered via [SinchClient.unregisterManagedPush()](reference/com/sinch/android/rtc/SinchClient.html)` will register the device again.

 > ❗️
 >